Staycoo10/Travel-task/README.md

-# 🌍 TravelStay Netherlands - Responsive Tourism Website
+# 🌍 TravelStay Netherlands – Responsive Tourism Website

-**TravelStay Netherlands** este un site web complet responsive, dedicat promovării cazărilor și experiențelor turistice în Olanda.
-Proiectul este creat cu HTML, Tailwind CSS și JavaScript, fiind optimizat atât pentru desktop cât și pentru dispozitive mobile.
+**TravelStay Netherlands** is a fully responsive website dedicated to promoting accommodations and travel experiences in the Netherlands.
+The project is built with HTML, Tailwind CSS, and JavaScript, optimized for both desktop and mobile devices.

-## 🔎 Funcționalități
+## 🔎 Features

-- Navbar responsive:
+- Responsive Navbar:
-  - Meniu complet pe ecrane mari (Home, Accommodation, Travel Tips, Contact)
+  - Full menu on large screens (Home, Accommodation, Travel Tips, Contact)
-  - Meniu hamburger ☰ pe mobil
+  - Hamburger menu ☰ on mobile
-- Pagini separate pentru fiecare secțiune (navigație între pagini)
+- Separate pages for each section (page-to-page navigation)
-- Hartă Google Maps integrată pentru locații turistice
+- Integrated Google Maps for tourist locations
-- Design modern și aerisit, realizat cu Tailwind CSS
+- Modern and clean design built with Tailwind CSS
-- Buton de **Book Now** cu stil personalizat
+- Custom-styled **Book Now** button
-- Secțiune „Trusted by Experts” cu premii și logo-uri
+- “Trusted by Experts” section with awards and logos
-- Testimoniale cu hartă interactivă și stil adaptabil
+- Testimonials with an interactive map and adaptive styling

-## 🛠️ Tehnologii folosite
+## 🛠️ Technologies Used

 - **HTML5**
 - **Tailwind CSS**
-- **JavaScript** (pentru meniul mobil)
+- **JavaScript** (for mobile menu)
 - **Google Maps Embed API**